 “Maintained, past-tense.
 They’re shutting it down.” you interrupt.

-“… right, but it’s not shut down yet.” he continues, “and they’ve had a number of students drop out because their visas were canceled, or for sundry other reasons with grants and whatnot.” he explained.
+“―right, but it’s not shut down yet.” he continues, “and they’ve had a number of students drop out because their visas were canceled, or for sundry other reasons with grants and whatnot.”

 “Nukes are very much bombs professor.” you say,

-“… not just nukes, their work is much broader, focused on preventing the use of weapons of mass destruction more generally.
-If you want to apply your world view and talents defensively against war, and against a whole array of weapons, they are the experts.”
+“No, not just nukes.
+It’s more complex; their work is much broader, focused on preventing the use of weapons of mass destruction more generally.
+If you want to apply your worldview and talents defensively against war, and against a whole array of weapons, they are the experts.”
 He pauses.

 “Do they have a social media expert?” you ask.

-The clutch of rowdy snowboarders set up camp on the nape of a ridgeline on the Long Trail and were trying to scream across Lake Champlain to someone in New York through the inversion layer of ultra-cold compressed air, but the direction of wind wasn’t in their favor.
+The clutch of rowdy snowboarders set up camp on the nape of a ridge line on the Long Trail.
+They were trying to scream across Lake Champlain to someone in New York through the inversion layer of ultra-cold compressed air.
+The direction of wind wasn’t in their favor.

 “The cold doesn’t bother them?”, Sable asks.